avivajpeyi/agn_scattering/README.md

 # AGN Scattering BBH Spin Orientations

+spins isotropic in

+e and spin  anisotropic in AGN